-Santee-Wateree Regional Planning Commission obtained a Certification of Incorporation to become Santee-Lynches Regional Council of Governments.
+Santee-Wateree Regional Planning Commission obtained Certification of Incorporation to become Santee-Lynches Regional Council of Governments.

-The COG purchased, renovated, and relocated to the Osteen Davis Building on the corner of Liberty and Sumter Streets in Sumter.
+COG purchased, renovated, and relocated all operations to the Osteen Davis Building on the corner of Liberty St and Sumter St in Sumter, SC.

-Dr. Michael Mikota replaced Jim Darby, the longest-serving Executive Director.
+Dr. Michael Mikota replaced Jim Darby as Executive Director.

-The COG experienced a fire at the Liberty Street office.
-All data, materials, and historical documents were lost.
+COG experienced a fire and lots of data and historical documents were lost.

-Due to the fire, the COG staff temporarily split and moved to the SC Works Building on Calhoun Street and the Santee Wateree RTA office on Harvin Street.
+Due to the fire, staff temporarily split between the Comprehensive SC Works Building on Calhoun Street and the Santee Wateree Regional Transportation Authority on Harvin Street.

 COG headquarters relocated to the Live Oak Industrial Park in Sumter.
 This is now referred to as Corporate Way.